xonixx/xonixx.github.io/intellij-awk_grammar_refactoring.md

 ### Future plans

-Add even more parsing hints to grammar to cover even more cases for error recovery.
+Add even more grammar parsing hints to cover even [more cases](https://github.com/xonixx/intellij-awk/issues/186) for error recovery.

 Also, I have a feeling that it should be possible to re-introduce the lost restrictiveness of the grammar while preserving the achieved parsing resilience.